Shubham-7505/Blog_APP-MERN/README.md

 ### What Next ?

-   Will add a full authentication, open and read each blog separately.
+   Will add a full authentication.
+   Open and read each blog separately.